spiral/docs/docs/en/component/data-grid.md

 ]);
 ```

+> **Note**
+> Because the `withDefaults` method is immutable, calling it doesn't alter the original Grid Factory.
+Instead, it gives
+> you a new instance with the specified defaults.

 How to apply the specifications:

 - to select users from the second page open page with `POST` or `QUERY` data like: `?paginate[page]=2`